Uzochukwu001/Google-Data-Analytics-Capstone-Project---Case-study-1/README.md

 ### CONCLUSION
-The Google Analytics Professional Certificate teached me a lot about R language which  is really useful for analysing data.
+The Google Analytics Professional Certificate taught me a lot about R language which is really useful for analysing data.
 Though this took me more time than I expected(and not so easy like Python) but it was fun while it lasted.